Mylinear/Mylinear/README.md

 - 🌱 I’m currently learning Machine Learning
 - 📫 You can reach me via linkedin. https://www.linkedin.com/in/mustafayasingunduz/
 - My youtube adress is https://www.youtube.com/@mylinear
+- You can also find my tutorials on https://www.youtube.com/@claruswayglobal
 <!---
 Mylinear/Mylinear is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.